Antananarivo Analamanga, Madagascar Travel Guide

 Confirm all flight, hotel, and tour bookings.
 Gather all documents: original passport, visa, vaccination certificates, and print/digital copies of all reservations.

 Purchase packing necessities: a Universal power adapter, high-quality insect repellent (with DEET or Picaridin), and a comprehensive first aid kit.
 Charge all electronics.
-Download offline maps and handy apps.
+Download offline maps and helpful applications.
 Consider Eagle Creek for packing organizers.

 Review your detailed itinerary and emergency contacts.
-Confirm airport transfers to and from Ivato Overseas Airport.
+Confirm transfers from the airport to and from Ivato Overseas Airport.

 Secure these prior to your trip for peace of mind.